+''' The two RimmcTs, dressed in identical P.E.
+Hisjumped up in the air, flapping their arms simultaneously in time to the music and yelling encouragement at each other.
+'Come on - keep it up!'
+You too!'
+They landed, crouched like bullfrogs, and leapt off up into the air again.
 'Jump!'

-'Stretch!'

-The Rimmers were alone aboard Red Dwarf.
+'Stretch!
+'Jump!
+'Stretch!
+Jump" 'Stretch!
+The Rainmers were alone aboard Red Dwarf.
 Lister, Kryten, the Cat and twelve skutters had gone off in Blue Midget, loaded with surface mining equipment, in search of the uranium deposits on the black desert moon below.
-The two Rimmers were to stay behind to supervise the welding together of the two halves of Nova 5 by the eighty-four remaining skutters.
+The two Rimmers were to stay behind to supervise die welding together of the two halves of Nova J by the cighty-four remaining skutters.
 They were to oversee the restoration of the ship, to render it space-worthy again.
 They were in charge!
 In charge of a major operation, a gargantuan engineering challenge.
 And they were in charge!

-Holly had estimated the operation would take two months to complete at the very least.
+Holly had estimated the operation would take two months to complete, at the very least.
 Well, the two Rimmers would see about that.
 They would do it in half that time, they decided.
 No, a quarter of that time.
-Under the excellent management of two Arnold J's, those skutters were going to work their little claws off!
+Under the excellent management of two Arnold Js, those skutters were going to work their little claws ofF!
 That ship would be ready in a fortnight.
-It would be ready, new and gleaming, by the time Lister returned with his uranium haul.
+It would be ready, new and gleaming, by the time Lister returned with hi" uranium haul.
 Imagine his stupid little porky face, hardly able to conceal his grudging admiration.
-'I've got to admit it" he would say, 'you guys really are a great team.'
+'I've got to admit it,' he would say, 'you guys really arc a great team.'
 In the meantime they were getting fit, getting in shape, getting prepared for the ordeal ahead.
 This was day one of the new regime.
 'Jump!'
-'Stretch!'
-'Jump!'
-'Stretch!'
-'And ... rest!'
+'Stretch" 'Jump!' •Stretch" And ... rest!
 The original Rimmer collapsed on the floor.
-'No, keep jumping!' the double yelled, finding new strength from his other self's weakness.
-Red-faced' Rimmer started up again.
-'You're right,' he shouted, 'keep going.
+'No, keep jumping" the double yelled, finding new strength from his other self's weakness.
+Red-faced, Rimmer started up again.
+'You're right, he shouted, 'keep going.
 Through the pain barrier.'
-'Jump!'
-'Stretch!'
-'Jump!'
-'Stretch!'
-'And. . . rest!' said Rimmer again.
-'What are you doing, man?' screamed his copy' still leaping.
-'I'm resting.
-It's all going grey.'
+Jump" 'Stretch" 'Jump" 'Stretch" 'And. . . rest" said Rimmer again.
+'What are you doing, man?' screamed his copy, still leap- '''